4 slices ginger, bruised

 ½ tsp whole Sichuan peppercorns

 3 tbsp soy sauce

 1 tbsp vinegar (either white vinegar or Chinese black vinegar)

 1 tbsp chilli oil (click here for my homemade version)

 ¼ tsp sea salt

-Place 4 cups of water in saucepan.
+Place 4 cups of water in medium saucepan.
 Add the ginger, garlic and spring onions.
 Add the chicken breasts and place over high heat.
-Wait for the water to just start to gentle simmer, then turn the heat down to medium and continue to simmer gently for 8 minutes.
+Wait for the water to just start to gently simmer, then turn the heat down to medium and continue to simmer for 8 minutes.
 Then turn the heat off (leave the saucepan on the hot stovetop) and leave for 10 minutes.
-Transfer the chicken to a bowl or iced water.
-Reserve the ½ cup of the poaching liquid.
+Transfer the chicken to a bowl of iced water.
+Reserve ½ cup of the poaching liquid.

 For the dressing, heat the Sichuan peppercorns in a dry frying pan until fragrant.
-Use a mortar and pestle to grind to a find powder.
+Use a mortar and pestle to grind to a fine powder.
 Transfer to a bowl.
-Add the toasted sesame seeds, soy sauce, vinegar, chilli oil, salt and the reserved poaching liquid.
+Add the toasted sesame seeds, soy sauce, vinegar, chilli oil, sugar, salt and the reserved poaching liquid.